Geerodge/georgemc.co.uk/src/pages/contact.md

 Thank you for your interest in contacting me.

-You can read more about [the services I provide here](/consulting).

-Otherwise, send an email to [contact@georgemc.net](mailto:contact@georgemc.net) with the following:
+Send an email to [contact@georgemc.net](mailto:contact@georgemc.net) with the following:

 - Full name
 - Best contact number
-- The problem you want to solve
+- What you need

+You can read more about [the services I provide here](/consulting).

 #### Have a Question?

 If you have a quick question, you can also find me on Twitter [@Geerodge](https://twitter.com/geerodge).

-You may also be interested in my weekly [newsletter](/newsletter) Boost & Build where I simplify marketing ideas that will help you grow your business.
+You may also be interested in my weekly newsletter [Business Boost & Build](/newsletter) where I simplify marketing ideas that will help you grow your business.